RLBot/core/README.md

 ### Formatting

 This project uses the CSharpier formatter.
-You can run it with `dotnet csharpier .`
+You can run it with `dotnet csharpier format .`

 ### Flatbuffers